 Welding at the College of Technology

-ISU takes great pride in preparing those who wish to become successful in any of several welding careers that range from heavy manufacturing to orbital welding.
-Our welding lab is very well equipped and faculty have extensive backgrounds in the welding profession.
+ISU takes great pride in preparing those who wish to become successful in any of several welding careers that range from heavy manufacturing to orbital welding, TIP-TIG, K-TIG, and RMD Process.
+Our state of the art welding lab is very well equipped and faculty have extensive backgrounds in the welding profession.
 Our approach to welding is "hands-on" with instruction provided "over the shoulder" as faculty train each student on an individual basis.

 What can our Welding program do for you?